happn-app/github-actions/homebrew/formula-update/README.md

 - This action MUST be used only in release pipelines - workflows triggered when tag has been created.
 - It is limited to update only one recipe at the same time.
 - It does not check if there is already a newer version of formula pushed, which might lead to override formula with an older version.
-- It cannot load a file from file system (i.e. provided in git repository).
 - It relies on templating not generating the contents of Homebrew formula, which does not provide a handy interface to generate formulas with bottled/precompiled binaries.
 However, it could be leveraged by interpolating output from previous step or from provided environment variable.
 - Currently, you cannot configure an author of the commit, it inherits the committer from token creator.